magenta/magenta-demos/ai-jam-js/README.md

 Install [Flask](http://flask.pocoo.org/) and [Magenta](/README.md#Installation) (v0.1.15 or greater).

-From the demos/ai-jam-js directory launch the interface from the command line:
+From the the ai-jam-js directory launch the interface from the command line:

 ```bash
 sh RUN_DEMO.sh
 ```

-When the script is run, the following pre-trained models will be automatically downloaded to the demos/ai-jam-js directory:
+When the script is run, the following pre-trained models will be automatically downloaded to the ai-jam-js directory:

 * [Attention RNN](/magenta/models/melody_rnn/README.md#attention)
 * [Pianoroll RNN-NADE](/magenta/models/pianoroll_rnn_nade/README.md)